saloppe73/joinmarket-clientserver/docs/TESTING-SNICKER.md

 xpkqk2cy2h2ay5iecwcod5ka36nxj2tsiyczk2w5c6o7h5g57w3xg4id.onion
 ```

-This is ephemeral, obviously we intend these servers to be long-running later.
+This is ephemeral, obviously we intend the real servers to be long-running.
 For now, add that onion **including an http prefix** here:

 ```